rushmie/SETCardRecognition/README.md

  **1. Collect the data.**

  Goal is to get at least 100 images for each card type.
-In addition, we will add images from Anais Dotis's and Tom White's githubs to supplement our data.
+In addition, we will add images from Anais Dotis' and Tom White's githubs to supplement our data.

  **2. Start with three card types and create a neural network classifier.**